This post may contain affiliate links. Please read my disclosure policy.

 - 2 cups mixed salad greens

-- Preheat oven to 375 degrees with the rack positioned in the center.
+- Preheat oven to 375 (190C) degrees with the rack positioned in the center.

-- Slice the squash into 1 1/2-inch chunks and place on a rimmed baking sheet, lined with parchment if you have it.
+- Slice the squash into 1 ½-inch chunks and place on a rimmed baking sheet lined with parchment paper.

 - Transfer the squash to large serving bowl and mix in the red wine vinegar, remaining tablespoon olive oil and the greens (they will wilt slightly).
 Taste for seasoning, adding more salt, vinegar or oil if you like.